scribe-org/Scribe-iOS/README.md

   - Example: typing /fps chosen_infinitive could conjugate the verb to first person singular

-- Planning the potential implementation of a noun plural command (see issue)
+- Planning the potential implementation of a plural command (see issue)

   - Example: typing /pl chosen_noun could provide the plural for the noun